ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 The Q_TAILSIT_VHGAIN parameter controls vectored thrust in hover.
 A typical value is around 0.8, which gives a lot of control to vectored thrust in hover.
-This control is combined with control from your elevon mxing gain (controlled by MIXING_GAIN).
+This control is combined with control from your elevon mixing gain (controlled by MIXING_GAIN).

 The Q_TAILSIT_VFGAIN parameter controls vectored thrust in forward flight.
 A typical value is around 0.2, which gives a small amount of control to vectored thrust in forward flight.
-This control is combined with control from your elevon mxing gain (controlled by MIXING_GAIN).
+This control is combined with control from your elevon mixing gain (controlled by MIXING_GAIN).

 By adjusting the relative values of Q_TAILSIT_VHGAIN, Q_TAILSIT_VFGAIN and MIXING_GAIN you can adjust how much control you have from elevons